schorfES/node-lintspaces/docs/options.md

 	newlineMaximum: 2
 ```

-* returns code ```NEWLINE_MAXIMUM```, when maximum amount of newlines exceeded between code blocks.
+* returns code ```NEWLINE_MAXIMUM```, when maximum amount of newlines exceeded
+between code blocks.

 ### trailingspaces option

-Tests for useless whitespaces (trailing whitespaces) at each line ending of all
+Tests for useless whitespaces (trailing whitespaces) at each lineending of all
 files.
 Default value is `false`.

 ```javascript